ocpi/ocpi/mod_tariffs.md

 **Module Identifier: `tariffs`**

-The Tariffs module gives eMSPs information over the tariffs used by the CPO.
+The Tariffs module gives eMSPs information about the tariffs used by the CPO.

 ## 1. Flow and Lifecycle